PixarAnimationStudios/ruby-jss/test/README.md

     Unless required by applicable law or agreed to in writing, software distributed under the Apache License with the above modification is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the Apache License for the specific language governing permissions and limitations under the Apache License.
 ```

 As a reminder, if you connect to the same server that's listed in your /etc/ruby-jss.conf, you'll be asked for confirmation before the tests are run.

  ### The Spec Files